Full disclosure: Benchmarking data reveals the human error in privacy incidents

 - Unintentional or inadvertent intent: 96.33 percent of all incidents.

-The numbers show that unintentional or inadvertent incidents — those typically caused by human error rather than malicious intent such as hacking — are by far the most common.
+The numbers show that unintentional or inadvertent incidents — those typically caused by human error in privacy incidents rather than malicious intent such as hacking — are by far the most common.

 What keeps privacy pros up at night: Incidents that are intentional and malicious in nature